JxTang-bioinformatics/PretiMeth/README.md

 (Finding methylation-similar loci on Visual studio 2017; Prediction on Python 2.7; Normalization for DML analysis on R 3.5.1)

-**Note:** The code of finding methylated-similar loci is not a necessary procedure for users to use PretiMeth for prediction.
+**Note:** The code about finding methylated-similar loci is not a necessary procedure for users to use PretiMeth for prediction.

 -------------------------------------------------------------------------------------------------------------------------------------